MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 - Download and install [Xming](https://sourceforge.net/projects/xming/).

-- Open Xming.
+- Start Xming.
 A Windows Firewall window may pop up on the first time you open VNC Viewer.
 Allow the application on both Private and Public networks.

 - In a host PowerShell terminal, launch an instance of a Docker container with the flag `-e DISPLAY=host.docker.internal:0`, e.g.